2024 Budget: GH¢220m allocated to communities affected by dam spillage – Ofori-Atta

 “The Stamp Duty Act, 2005 (Act 689) has not been reviewed since its enactment in 2005.
 To realign the rate with current economic realities, government in 2024 will review the rates and fees for stamp duties.
 The bands subject to ad valorem taxes will be expanded while the specific rates will be reviewed upward.
 A simplified tax return will be introduced in order to promote voluntary compliance as part of the modified taxation scheme for individuals in the informal sector.
 This approach will make it easier for taxpayers to fulfil their tax obligations to the state,” he added.

-- 2024 Budget: US¢220m allocated to communities affected by dam spillage – Ofori-Atta
+- 2024 Budget: GH¢220m allocated to communities affected by dam spillage – Ofori-Atta

 - Longrich Ghana donates relief items to Volta flood victims